NexTre-dev/retro-gadgets-docs/en/docs/modules/misc/KeyboardChip.md

 ## Remarks

 ### How to use
 The keyboard chip takes advantage of [CPU](.CPU.md) events, which can be hard to wrap your head around at first.
-The following is a brief tutorial on how to get the name of that's currently being pressed.
+The following is a brief tutorial on how to log the name of the key that's currently being pressed or released.

 First, place a keyboard chip and a CPU on your gadget and select the CPU with the Multitool: